anthonydirisio/SIEM-Environment/README.md

 - Network analysis tools (such as Wireshark) for capturing and examining network traffic.
 - AtomicRedTeam atomic test scripts to generate MITRE ATT&CK telemetry

-## Steps
+## Network Diagram
-*Network diagram of the virtual Active Directory Environment I created.
+*Diagram of the virtual Active Directory Environment I created.
 Hosts listed are the Ubuntu Splunk Server, a Windows Server 2022 host setup as a Domain Controller for AD with a splunk forwarder installed, a Kali Linux host for attacks, and the Windows 10 target machine with a splunk forwarder installed.

 <img width="601" height="632" alt="image" src="https://github.com/user-attachments/assets/a39ea0ce-9a73-41bf-b331-1fdb60c6f311" />